kloymillen/lab-01/README.md

 From the time you cloned the repository to now, there are two changes to the folder:

 1. A new file `a.out` exists
-1. The `helloworld.cc` file was modified.
+1. The `helloworld.cpp` file was modified.

 You can verify this by running `git status`, which should display the following: